-- Identification: to enable management and control of risks, each has its own policy, which prevails in its area over the general Policy, describes in an exact way the risk that is being referred to and determines the scope of application, establishes a supervision system that will permit the identification, measurement, supervision, management and monitoring of the risks included in it, instigates measurements for guaranteeing adequate information for the Areas having the risk under their responsibility; and considers the possibility of conducting a stress test for the risks whose nature permits this. - Measurement: for measurement of risks, the Corporate's Risk Management and Internal Control area establishes rules for setting the parameters for measuring risks in accordance with regulations, determining the technical means for calculating capital needs in accordance with the entirety of risks, and verifying that the measurement of the same is correct. - Limits to the risk appetite: The Board of Directors of Solunion defines the risk appetite of the risk management system, and sets both the limits to be applied to risk taking and the necessary measures for the Risk Committee to verify, at least once a year, that the limits are effective and appropriate for the Group. - Basing itself on a criterion of proportionality that has to rule over the Risk Management System, for entities joining the Group the Management Committee will be able to agree to the temporary setting of different limits from those established on a general basis, until those companies can become fully integrated into the Risk Management Policy - Supervision: risk takers in each area of the Company are responsible for ensuring that the actions taken are consistent with the established technical standards and that the risks taken do not exceed the limits defined in the risk management system. - Supervision that risks are within limits is performed by the risk management function and the other functions of the second line of defence in their respective areas.

-Management and mitigation: risk takers in each area of each Business Unit First Line of Defence must take the necessary measures in their respective areas to mitigate risks to which the company is exposed, in accordance with the applicable policy and subject to the risk limits.

-Supervision that necessary mitigation measures are being taken will be the responsibility of the other functions of the second line of defence in their respective areas, which will report to Corporate Risk Management and Internal Control area.
+To enable management and control of risks, each has its own policy, which prevails in its area over the general Policy, describes in an exact way the risk that is being referred to and determines the scope of application, establishes a supervision system that will permit the identification, measurement, supervision, management and monitoring of the risks included in it, instigates measurements for guaranteeing adequate information for the Areas having the risk under their responsibility; and considers the possibility of conducting a stress test for the risks whose nature permits this.

+- Measurement: for measurement of risks, the Corporate's Risk Management and Internal Control area establishes rules for setting the of parameters in accordance with both external and internal regulations, for measuring risks, the technical means that will permit the capital needs to be calculated in line with the set of risks, and that the measurement of the risks is correct. - Limits to the risk appetite: The Board of Directors of Solunion defines the risk appetite of the Risk Management System, and sets both the limits to be applied to risk taking and the necessary measures for the Risk Committee to verify, at least once a year, that the Limits are effective and appropriate for the Group. - Basing itself on a criterion of proportionality that has to rule over the Risk Management System, for entities joining the Group the Management Committee will be able to agree to the temporary setting of different limits from those established on a general basis, until those companies can become fully integrated into the Risk Management Policy - Supervision: risk managers in each area of the Company are responsible for ensuring that the actions taken are consistent with the established technical standards and that the risks taken within the limits defined in the Risk Management System. - Supervision that risks are within limits of risk appetite is performed by the Risk Management Function and the other functions of the Second Line of Defence in their respective areas. - Management and mitigation: risk managers in each area of each Business Unit First Line of Defence must take the necessary measures in their respective areas to mitigate risks to which the company is exposed, in accordance with the applicable policy and subject to the Appetite and Tolerance Limits to the Risk. - Supervision that necessary mitigation measures are being taken will be the responsibility of the other functions of the second line of defence in their respective areas, which will inform to Corporate Risk Management and Internal Control area and to the Risk Management Function. - Monitoring: areas in the second line of defence provide, at least annually, unless the nature of the risk means that it can be done less frequently, with information that allows adequate monitoring of the control of risks within the Appetite and Tolerance Limits. - Notwithstanding the foregoing, information must be reported immediately if the event of risks that: (i) exceed established limits; (ii) may cause losses equal to or higher than such limits, or (iii) may compromise the Company's solvency requirements or its business continuity.